$L^2$-Gradient Flows of Spectral Functionals: Convergence of the Minimizing Movement scheme and proof of the main results

 \subsection{Strong convegence of the Minimizing Movements scheme}

-This section contains the crucial argument improving Lemma \ref{le:weak-convergence}. \begin{proposition} Let $V_k:=V_{\tau(k)}$, $\bar V_k:=\bar V_{\tau(k)}$ be sequences of discrete solutions of the Minimizing Movement scheme weakly converging to $V$ along a decreasing sequence of step sizes $\tau(k)\downarrow0$ as in Lemma \ref{le:weak-convergence}.
+This section contains the crucial argument improving Lemma \ref{le:weak-convergence}, which is based on a compensated compactness strategy. \begin{proposition} Let $V_k:=V_{\tau(k)}$, $\bar V_k:=\bar V_{\tau(k)}$ be sequences of discrete solutions of the Minimizing Movement scheme weakly converging to $V$ along a decreasing sequence of step sizes $\tau(k)\downarrow0$ as in Lemma \ref{le:weak-convergence}.
 Then $V_k,\bar V_k\rightarrow V$ uniformly in $\Hilb$ so that $V$ is a Generalized Minimizing Movement in $\mathrm{GMM}(\Phi,V_0,T)$. \end{proposition} \begin{proof} First of all we note that $V_k,\bar V_k$ satisfy the differential inclusion

 as in \eqref{eq:135}, the apriori estimates of Lemma \ref{le:h1h2h3ok}, and the weak convergences \eqref{eq:139} and \eqref{eq:140}.
 By Lemma \ref{Elk1} we can decompose $-V_k'(t)$ as the sum of two piecewise constant terms